 Goose down offers a higher maximum fill power than duck down, topping out at around 1000.
 Duck down, on the other hand, maxes out at around 750-800.
 With modern down sorting technology, 850 fill duck down is becoming possible.
 This is the main difference between the two and the main reason to choose goose over duck down.
 For reference, 750-900 fill down is considered to be high-end.

-The fill power of the down plays a role in the efficiency (warmth-to-weight ratio) and the compressibility of a sleeping bag, jacket, or quilt.
-Remember, higher fill power down lofts more and occupies more space.
-This allows manufacturers to use less down by weight.
-It also packs down smaller because less down takes up less space when compressed.
+The down fill power determines the efficiency (warmth-to-weight ratio) and the compressibility of a sleeping bag, jacket, or quilt.
 If you want the lightest, warmest, and most compact sleeping bag, quilt, or jacket possible, you’ll want to go with high fill power goose down.

 There is one exception to this rule.
 Eider duck down or Eiderdown offers the absolute highest maximum fill power of any down at around 1200.
 This unique down is harvested from the nests of Eider ducks, mostly in Iceland.
 It is not plucked from the bird.
 Due to the rarity and small supply, Eiderdown is incredibly expensive.
 To learn more, check out this interesting article about Eiderdown from the Guardian.